timscargill/MoMAR/README.md

 # Implementation Resources

-Our implementation code and associated resources for MoMAR are provided in three parts, for the **admin AR device**, the **server** and the **user AR device** respectively.
+Our current MoMAR implementation is for ARKit (iOS) AR devices.
+The required code is provided in three parts, for the **admin AR device**, the **server** and the **user AR device** respectively.
 The code for each can be found in the repository folders named '_admin-AR-device_', '_server_', and '_user-AR-device_'.
 The implementation resources consist of the following:

 **User AR device:** A C# script _DrawTrajectory.cs_, which implements the 'Trajectory creation' and 'Trajectory visualization' modules in SiTAR.
 Unity prefabs for base trajectory visualization, _Start.prefab_, _Stop.prefab_, _Cylinder.prefab_, _Joint.prefab_ and _Frustum.prefab_.
 Unity prefabs and materials for pose error visualizations, _ErrorAreaHigh.prefab_, _ErrorAreaMedium.prefab_, _ErrorPatchHigh.prefab_, _ErrorPatchMedium.prefab_, _ErrorHigh.mat_ and _ErrorMedium.mat_.